-When your goods arrive at a port they must be electronically ‘arrived’ on CHIEF.
-This is done by the submission of an ‘arrival message’ to CHIEF.
+When your goods arrive at a port they must be electronically ‘arrived’ on CHIEF, by the submission of an ‘arrival message’.

-Only those with a CHIEF ‘loader’ role may submit arrival messages to CHIEF.
-When the goods are cleared by customs - given permission to progress (P2P) - CHIEF sends an electronic message back.
-This electronic message provides confirmation that the export of your goods has legal authority.
+You must have a CHIEF ‘loader’ role to submit arrival messages to CHIEF.
+When the goods are cleared by customs - given permission to progress - CHIEF sends an electronic message back.
+This electronic message gives confirmation that the export of your goods has legal authority.

 There are restrictions on the movement of some goods out of the UK.
 If you’re exporting restricted goods you’ll probably need an export licence.

-The Export Control System (ECS) is an electronic messaging system operating throughout the EU to harmonise procedures and tighten security on goods being transported through the EU to third (non-EU) countries.
-This is also known as indirect exports.
+The ECS is an electronic messaging system operating throughout the EU to harmonise procedures and tighten security on goods being transported through the EU to third (non-EU) countries.
+This is known as indirect exports.
 ECS works alongside CHIEF as part of the NES.

-If you’re sending goods through another EU country before their export to a third (non-EU) country, you must complete an export declaration on CHIEF.
-This needs to include ECS safety and security data.
+You must complete an export declaration on CHIEF if you send goods through another EU country before their export to a third (non-EU) country.
+This should include ECS safety and security data.

-An Export Accompanying Document (EAD) will need to be printed to accompany the goods to the Office of Exit in the other member state.
-On very rare occasions where the goods are not covered by an export declaration with safety and security data, a separate Exit Summary Declaration will need to be submitted at the Office of Exit.
+An export accompanying document (EAD) must be printed to accompany the goods to the Office of Exit in the other member state.
+Where the goods are not covered by an export declaration with safety and security data, a separate exit summary declaration can be submitted at the Office of Exit.
 In the UK these can be submitted to CHIEF.

-Under EU legislation in force before 1 May 2016, indirect exports must be accompanied by an Export Accompanying Document (EAD) to the customs Office of Exit.
-The EAD contains the Master Reference Number (MRN) and bar code of the consignment of goods and must be presented at the customs Office of Exit with the goods before leaving the EU.
+Under EU legislation in force before 1 May 2016, indirect exports must be accompanied by an EAD to the customs Office of Exit.
+The EAD contains the MRN and bar code of the consignment of goods and must be presented at the customs Office of Exit with the goods before leaving the EU.

-Under new Union Customs Code (UCC) legislation in force on the 1 May 2016, when an indirect export is presented at the customs Office of Exit the person presenting the consignment must provide the MRN of the export declaration.
-There is no obligation to provide a paper EAD.
+Under new UCC legislation in force from 1 May 2016, when an indirect export is presented at the customs Office of Exit the person presenting the consignment must provide the MRN of the export declaration.
+You do not need to provide a paper EAD.

-There’ll be a transition period up to the year 2020 for businesses and the UK to fully implement the requirements of the UCC legislation and its related IT systems.
-During this transition period you should continue to take a paper copy of the EAD to the customs office of Exit to allow your goods to be exited from the EU.
+There’s a transition period up to the year 2020 for businesses and the UK to fully implement the requirements of the UCC legislation and its related IT systems.
+During this transition period you should continue to take a paper copy of the EAD to the customs Office of Exit to allow your goods to be exited from the EU.

 Goods must be ‘arrived’ on CHIEF, meaning the goods must be presented to customs.
-You must await permission to progress - also called P2P - from CHIEF before an indirect export shipment can be loaded onto the means of transport and leave the UK.
-If this step isn’t followed correctly, your shipment may be rejected by another member state and your goods may have to return to the UK.
+You must await permission to progress from CHIEF before an indirect export shipment can be loaded onto the means of transport and leave the UK.
+If this step is not followed correctly, your shipment may be rejected by another member state and your goods may have to return to the UK.

-You must get customs clearance (P2P) for all exports, both direct and indirect.
+You must get customs clearance (permission to progress) for all exports, both direct and indirect.

 Freight loaders and the NES